-“Since rolling out Easy Agile User Story Maps, we’ve seen a 20% increase across all our velocity metrics,” says John.
+“Since rolling out Easy Agile User Story Maps (now TeamRhythm), we’ve seen a 20% increase across all our velocity metrics,” says John.
 “This has happened internally across developer metrics and externally with things like call centre volume, help and support tickets, as well as people being stuck and feeling frustrated”.

 John has also received positive feedback from the teams across Lyft on: